On the formality of nearly K\"ahler manifolds and of Joyce's examples in $G_2$-holonomy: Formality of the Joyce examples

 with the induced differentials as in \eqref{eqn04}.
 This procedure then may be continued over degree to yield $(\Lambda V,\dif)$ and $m$ in the limit as described in Algorithm \cite[Page 144]{FHT01}.
 That is, we have constructed the quasi-isomorphisms

-We need to comment on degree $3$ and, especially, on the additional summand $\langle n_s\rangle_s$: Since, in contrast to $(\mathcal{A},\dif)$ the algebra $(\Lambda V,\dif)$ is a free commutative differential graded algebra, it needs to encode the additional relations \eqref{eqn03} via differentials.
-Hence we choose the $n_s$ in bijection with these relations and set their differentials to equal each respective one.
-It is clear that $m$ can be set to restrict to an isomorphism on $\langle t_\delta, t_i, c_{\delta i j}\rangle_{\delta, i, j} \oplus \langle n_{\delta k}\rangle_{\delta, k}$ and can be set to vanish on $\langle n_s\rangle_s$.
+We need to comment on degree $3$ and, especially, on the additional summand $\langle q_s\rangle_s$: Since, in contrast to $(\mathcal{A},\dif)$, the algebra $(\Lambda V,\dif)$ is a free commutative differential graded algebra, it needs to encode the additional relations \eqref{eqn03} via differentials.
+Hence we choose the $q_s$ in bijection with these relations and set their differentials to equal each respective one.
+It is clear that $m$ can be set to restrict to an isomorphism on $\langle t_\delta, t_i, c_{\delta i j}\rangle_{\delta, i, j} \oplus \langle n_{\delta k}\rangle_{\delta, k}$ and can be set to vanish on $\langle q_s\rangle_s$.

-Note further that these $n_s$ have nothing to do with the $n_\delta$ from Equation \eqref{eqn07}.
-The latter actually do not have to be represented in the minimal model, since the $t_\delta'$ just do not appear as new spherical cohomology; i.e.~in the minimal model---exactly due to minimality---they directly appear in the form $c_\delta^2$.
+Note that $n_\delta$ from Equation \eqref{eqn07} actually do not have to be represented in the minimal model, since the $t_\delta'$ just do not appear as new spherical cohomology; i.e.~in the minimal model---exactly due to minimality---they directly appear in the form $c_{\delta i}^2$ (for any $i$).